wooferzfg/wwrando/README.md

 * Faster rolling speed
 * Faster crawling, climbing, NPC chat zoom
 * Tingle chests without tuner
-* Invert camera to match HD
+* Invert camera
-* Reveal full sea chart when making a new file
+* Reveal full sea chart

 Enables turning while swinging on ropes like HD - no toggle, enabled by default atm.
 Allows you to customize Link, but casual outfits will only be seen before getting the tunic or during New Game+